-The spin frequency evolution of $n^Q_{\rm{GW}}$ depends only on $I$ and its derivative which changes appreciably even at $f \gtrsim 200$ Hz, making $n^Q_{\rm{GW}}$ always $> 5$ (the first term of Eq.~\ref{GWQ-rot}) and an increasing function of $f$ in the absence of $n_{I}$.
+The dependence of $n^Q_{\rm{GW}}$ on spin frequency comes only from $I$ and its derivative, which changes appreciably even at $f \gtrsim 200$ Hz, making $n^Q_{\rm{GW}}$ always $> 5$ (the first term of Eq.~\ref{GWQ-rot}) and an increasing function of $f$ in the absence of $n_{I}$.
 Whereas $n_{I}$ is always $< 0$, and the nature of its fall depends on the EOS.
-Therefore, there may exist a range of frequencies for which the $n^Q_{\rm{GW}} > 5$ in the presence of the $n_{I}$ term as shown in Fig.~\ref{fig:braking_index_eos}.
-However, unlike $n_{\rm EM}$ and $n^R_{\rm{GW}}$ (at least with the example for these EOS) we find the EOS-dependent variation in $n^Q_{\rm{GW}}$ is distinguishable even at the frequencies $\sim 250-300$ Hz.
-But as the spin frequency increases the variation of all three braking indices for different EOS can be distinguished at the $f \sim 716$ Hz, the spin frequency of PSR J1748$-$2446ad (maximum spin frequency of a pulsar known till date), an eclipsing binary millisecond pulsar in the globular cluster Terzan 5 \citep{HRS+2006}.
-However, at much larger frequencies ($f \gtrsim 850$ Hz), we find the large change in radius (see Fig.~\ref{fig:braking_index_eos}) indicating the size decreases with frequency, which could be an artefact because of forceful fitting of a sphere to a largely deformed star.
-Hence, the results beyond $f \gtrsim 850$ Hz must be interpreted with care.
+Therefore, there may exist a range of frequencies for which $n^Q_{\rm{GW}} > 5$ in the presence of the $n_{I}$ term, as shown in Fig.~\ref{fig:braking_index_eos}.
+However, unlike $n_{\rm EM}$ and $n^R_{\rm{GW}}$ (at least for these EOS), we find distinguishable EOS-dependent variation in $n^Q_{\rm{GW}}$ even at frequencies $\sim 250-300$ Hz.
+But as the spin frequency increases, the variation of all three braking indices for different EOS can be identified clearly at the $f \sim 716$ Hz, the spin frequency of PSR J1748$-$2446ad (maximum spin frequency of a pulsar known till date), an eclipsing binary millisecond pulsar in the globular cluster Terzan 5 \citep{HRS+2006}.
+However, at much larger frequencies ($f \gtrsim 850$ Hz), we find the large change in radius (see Fig.~\ref{fig:braking_index_eos}), indicating the size decreases with frequency, which could be an artifact because of forceful fitting of a sphere to a largely deformed star.
+Hence, the results beyond $f \gtrsim 850$ Hz must be interpreted cautiously.